 Final essay (50%).

-Lock, G., 2003.
+Lock, G. (2003).
 Using Computers in Archaeology: Towards Virtual Pasts.
-London, Routledge.
+Routledge.

 For more information about this course, please contact dr. K. (Karsten) Lambers.

-Although the course will be taught in the computer lab, students will be required to use their own laptops/computers for some of the weekly assignments that include practical exercises.
+Students are required to use their own computers/laptops for the weekly assignments that include practical exercises.